JimCher/yii2-shop-basic/README.md

 ## Features
  - PHP >= 7.4
- - Bootstrap 4
- - Template on Bootstrap 3 (for now)
+ - Template on Bootstrap 3

 ## Installation
 1. Clone the repository